dasheng0607/ffmpeg-kit-android-16kb-lts-full-gpl/README.md

 full-gpl: Full and enabled gpl libs.

-You can search the variant keywords in [Release](https://github.com/JamaisMagic/ffmpeg-kit-16KB/releases) or in [Maven Central](https://central.sonatype.com/namespace/io.github.jamaismagic.ffmpeg)
+You can search the variant keywords in [Release](https://github.com/VineshChauhan24/ffmpeg-kit-android-16kb-lts-full-gpl/releases) ]
 </br>
 </br>
 </br>